South African motoring fans will have to permanently bid farewell to the Johannesburg International Motor Show.

 Originally scheduled to take place in October this year, the biennial event was cancelled in May, owing to rising costs.

-However, the National Association of Automobile Manufacturers of South Africa (Naamsa) and South African Shows Messe Frankfurt have announced that the South African Festival of Motoring will replace the Johannesburg International Motor Show on the motoring calendar.
+However, the National Association of Automobile Manufacturers of South Africa (Naamsa) and South African Shows Messe Frankfurt on Tuesday announced that the South African Festival of Motoring will replace the Johannesburg International Motor Show on the motoring calendar.

 The event will also move from the Nasrec showgrounds to the refurbished Kyalami Grand Prix Circuit & International Convention Centre.